openeemeter/eeweather/docs/basics.rst

 This document describes how to get started with eeweather.

 Matching to weather stations
 ----------------------------

 EEweather is designed to support the process of finding sources of data that correspond to particular sites.
-As there are many approaches to this process of matching, the EEweather package is designed to be flexible and to accommodate many different approaches.
+As there are many approaches to this process of matching, the EEweather package is designed to be flexible.

 EEweather provides sensible default mappings from geographical markers to weather stations so that it can be used out of the box.